Toggle menu

 "We really love that we can support children keep as much stability by being placed in foster care here in their home town, where they can stay in their schools and maintain their usual friendships.
 It makes a real difference to them to have that and we're delighted to be able to provide them that for as long as they need.
 So if you think you could do it, what are you waiting for?"

-Jackie and Norman Lowe have been awarded their MBE after becoming foster carers for St Helens Borough Council in 2002, all while Jackie has worked full time through that period and they have gone on to provide long-term support for the young people they cared for even after the age of 18.
+Jackie and Norman Lowe have been awarded their BEM after becoming foster carers for St Helens Borough Council in 2002, all while Jackie has worked full time through that period and they have gone on to provide long-term support for the young people they cared for even after the age of 18.

 Councillor Nova Charlton, Cabinet Member for Children and Young People, said: "A huge congratulations to both Dave and Sue and Jackie and Norman for their well-deserved honours.
 Fostering is an amazing way to make a difference to young people's lives and we are so fortunate to have people like them supporting our families.
 They have helped positively shape so many lives with their selfless dedication to supporting young people and this recognition shows how appreciated they are."